 Once a month, treasure hunters and vintage oddities enthusiasts gather in Riga’s revitalized Warehouse District (Spīķeri quarter) in the neighborhood of the Central Market for some fun alternative shopping.
-The Spikeri district has served since the 14th century, as a huge warehousing area, where cargo was loaded and unloaded before being traded in Riga.
+The Spikeri district has served since the 14th century, as a huge warehousing area, where the cargo was loaded and unloaded before being traded in Riga.
 Therefore the Spikeri district is pretty familiar with this trading spirit.

-Nowadays, the renovated brick buildings surrounding the Spīķeri Flea Market are home to a variety of shops, galleries and cafés.
+Nowadays, the renovated brick buildings surrounding the Spīķeri Flea Market are home to a variety of shops, galleries, and cafés.
 And on flea market days, visitors can buy antiques, vintage furniture, retro clothing, vinyl records, jewelry, and other knick-knacks.

 Spīķeri Flea Market